 The Founding of Sherman College of Chiropractic

-Dr. Sherman’s desire to enter full-time practice and be near mountains and beaches prompted him to move to Spartanburg, South Carolina, in 1954, which attracted both patients and chiropractors from all over.
+Dr. Sherman’s desire to enter full-time practice and be near mountains and beaches prompted him to move to Spartanburg, South Carolina, in 1954.
+The area attracted both patients and chiropractors from all over.
 Thomas A. Gelardi, D.C., was one such chiropractor who wanted to be near the expertise of Dr. Sherman.
-When Dr. Gelardi founded a college to promote and preserve the philosophy of chiropractic in 1973, he named it in his mentor’s honor.
+When Dr. Gelardi founded a college to promote and preserve the philosophy of chiropractic in 1973, he named it in honor of his mentor.

-With the help of an advisory board that included some of the world’s most knowledgeable and respected chiropractors, Dr. Gelardi fulfilled his dream of creating an academically and intellectually stimulating environment that remained true to the profession’s goals and objectives.
+With the help of an advisory board that included respected chiropractors, Dr. Gelardi fulfilled his dream of creating an academically and intellectually stimulating environment that remained true to the profession’s goals and objectives.
 The private, non-profit institution was the first chiropractic school established in the Southeastern United States.
 It occupied two temporary facilities before building at its current 80-acre campus on Springfield Road.

-More than 3,000 alumni have since graduated from Sherman College of Chiropractic, and the school has expanded to include multiple buildings, an outdoor low ropes course and a Chiropractic Health Center, which provides more than 30,000 patient visits each year.
-With its distinguished faculty and international network of respected doctors of chiropractic, Sherman College continues to explore, advance, teach and share the natural health benefits of chiropractic for the ultimate good of humanity.
+More than 3,000 alumni have graduated from Sherman College of Chiropractic.
+The school has expanded to include multiple buildings, an outdoor low ropes course, and a Chiropractic Health Center, which sees more than 30,000 patient visits each year.
+With its distinguished faculty and international network of respected doctors of Chiropractic, Sherman College continues to explore, advance, teach, and share the natural health benefits of chiropractic.

 Going beyond the classroom is a big part of Sherman’s approach to chiropractic education.
 We provide our students with an on-campus chiropractic clinic, a museum on the history of chiropractic, research facilities, clubs where students can meet new people and explore new interests – and the list goes on!